All parents want the best for their children.

-Positive Education In Practice
+Positive Education in Practice

 The tenets of positive psychology have been used to create several teaching techniques proven to be effective in several ways.

 KIPP’s system enables the formal assessment of traits that fall outside the metrics used to assess students at most schools, and it teaches the importance of these character traits in a few ways.
-Teachers model positive behavior, call out positive examples of the character traits in action and discuss the traits openly and explicitly.
+Teachers model positive behavior, call out positive examples of the character traits in action, and discuss the traits openly and explicitly.

 Even critics of KIPP agree that calling attention to character and positive psychology in schools is a step in the right direction.

-The Bounce Back Program and Building Resilience
+The Bounce Back program and building resilience

 To help students develop coping skills, the Bounce Back curriculum provides resources and suggestions for teachers and exercises for pupils.
-The exercises are designed to encourage pupils to develop optimism in the classroom and growing an accepting and light-hearted attitude.
+The exercises are designed to encourage pupils to develop optimism in the classroom and grow an accepting and light-hearted attitude.

-Bounce Back provides practical tools such as a Responsibility Pie Chart, which guides children to realize that all negative situations are a combination of three factors: their own behavior, the behavior of others, and random events.
+Bounce Back provides practical tools such as a responsibility pie chart, which guides children to realize that all negative situations are a combination of three factors: their own behavior, the behavior of others, and random events.

-Using the Responsibility Pie Chart to understand a specific negative event helps pupils learn what they can change and what they can’t, developing their senses of initiative and responsibility.
+Using the responsibility pie chart to understand a specific negative event helps pupils learn what they can change and what they can’t, developing their senses of initiative and responsibility.

-These principles have proven useful for other client groups.
+These principles have proven useful for other positive psychology client groups.
 Participants in Possibility Place, a program for boosting resilience and confidence in the long-term unemployed, found the responsibility pie chart very useful in preventing people from berating themselves for things that were not their fault and learning to understand what they could do to resolve the situation.

 Bounce Back is a wonderful example of how positive psychology research can be transmuted into tools to help people flourish.

-Many of these students will be forced to leave their school for an entire academic year, while some others will be barred from ever attending a public school in their state.
+Many of these students will be forced to leave their school for an entire academic year, while others will be barred from ever attending a public school in their state.

-Let’s take a look at an example.
-Let’s say a student named Maria was talking too loudly during class, disrupting her peers’ ability to focus.
+Let’s say Maria was talking too loudly during class, disrupting her peers’ ability to focus.
 In a traditional disciplinary setting, the teacher might ask Maria to stop talking or give her a time-out.